Do SN 1987A data yield the three neutrino masses?: Fitting 30 data points to 3 lines

-It is believed that dark matter holds together both our galaxy as well as clusters of galaxies.
-One would expect that if both heavy and light $m^2>0$ sterile neutrinos were present throughout space the heavy ones would preferentially congregate in an individual galaxy and the lighter ones would preferentially congregate an a galaxy cluster.
-M. H. Chan and the author have carried out fits to the ``observed" dark matter distributions in both the Milky Way galaxy and in four clusters of galaxies.~\citep{Chan2014} The goal was to see what mass sterile neutrino would match the observed profile in each case.
-This was done by deriving an equation of state for the sterile neutrinos dependent on their mass, and then finding the dark matter radial profile in both the Milky Way and four groups of galaxies.
-Finally, the mass was varied to find the value that best fit the observed profile in each case.
-The results of these calculations showed that the two $m^2>0$ values from the 3-mass SN 1987A fit would do nicely with the heavier mass holding clusters together as would be expected.
-It seems unlikely one could find another case where nature is going to be so kind as to separate spatially different mass dark matter particles. {\emph{However, as we shall see in section~\ref{Dog}, KATRIN has a way to search for all three neutrino masses including the tachyonic one simultaneously in a single fit.}}
+To date the only search seeking to verify the pair of $m^2>0$ masses of sterile neutrinos suggested by the SN 1987A data has been carried out by M. H. Chan and the author.~\citep{Chan2014} Sterile neutrinos are a natural possibility for the identity of dark matter in the galaxy and clusters of galaxies.
+Essentially, Chan and Ehrlich first derived an equation of state for the sterile neutrinos dependent on their mass, and then separately found the dark matter radial profile in both the Milky Way and four groups of galaxies.
+Finally, the sterile neutrino mass was varied to find the value that best fit the observed dark matter profile in each case.
+The results of these fits showed that the two $m^2>0$ values from the 3-mass SN 1987A fit would indeed fit the galaxy clusters (lighter mass) and the Milky Way (heavier mass).
+This result offers some confirmation of the masses deduced from the SN 1987A three mass fit.
+However, the good fits found are less impressive than they might have been, because with a revised value for $m_1=2 eV$ -- half the original value -- the fit to the four galaxy clusters is not nearly as good as it was.